pymodbus-dev/pymodbus/API_changes.rst

 ------------------
 - removed RemoteDeviceContext, because it only is a partial forwarder a proper forwarder should be made at frame level.
-- datastore get/setValues only exist as async_get/set
+- datastore get/setValues is removed,
+  please use server.async_get/setValues instead.

 API changes 3.12.0
 ------------------